Billy Knott: Sunderland

-Knott joined the Academy at West Ham United at the age of ten, before moving with his family to Spain after his mother was diagnosed with lupus.
-In Spain, West Ham arranged for a trial with Real Madrid, but after the family returned to London he elected to join the Chelsea Academy rather than rejoin West Ham.
-He was signed by Premier League club Sunderland after he was released by Chelsea in the 2010–11 season.
+Knott joined the Academy at West Ham United at the age of ten before moving with his family to Spain after his mother was diagnosed with lupus.
+In Spain, West Ham arranged for a trial with Real Madrid, but after the family returned to London, he elected to join the Chelsea Academy rather than rejoin West Ham.
+He was signed by Premier League club Sunderland after Chelsea released him in the 2010–11 season.
 He had been dismissed from the Chelsea Academy and forced to sign a confidentiality agreement after a "smoke grenade incident".

 Knott joined Terry Brown's League Two side AFC Wimbledon on loan on 11 January 2012, and made his debut in a 2–1 win against Port Vale three days later.
 He scored his first goal in professional football at Kingsmeadow in a 2–1 win over Macclesfield Town on 24 January.
 The 19-year-old received the "Dons" Young Player of the Year award, despite only playing half the 2011–12 season, having scored three goals in twenty appearances.

 On 8 October 2012, Knott joined Conference Premier side Woking on a one-month loan.
 He made his debut at Kingfield Stadium in a 2–1 win over Cambridge United the following day.
 His first goals came for Garry Hill's "Cardinals" came against Luton Town on 1 January 2013, when he scored twice in a 3–1 win.
 He scored another two goals on 2 February, in a 2–1 win over Hyde.
 He was awarded the club's Goal of the Season award for his curled effort against Hyde, which was also nominated for the Conference's Goal of the Season competition.
 Knott scored eight goals in twenty league games, and returned to the Stadium of Light, at the end of Woking's season, after a 2–1 defeat to Tamworth.
 Manager Paolo Di Canio handed him his Sunderland debut on 19 May 2013, the last day of the 2012–13 Premier League season, coming on as a substitute in a 1–0 defeat to Tottenham Hotspur at White Hart Lane.

 Knott joined League Two side Wycombe Wanderers on a one-month youth loan deal on 20 August 2013.
 He made his Wycombe debut four days later in a 2–2 draw with local-rivals Oxford United, and manager Gareth Ainsworth stated that: "Billy Knott had an immense debut.
 He has energy, passion, drive, everything that I like in a player, and on top of that he's got Premiership quality with his left foot."
-He settled into the first team at Adams Park, and his loan spell was twice extended.
+He settled into the first-team at Adams Park, and his loan spell was twice extended.
 On 14 September, he scored his first goal for the "Chairboys", in a 3–0 win over Plymouth Argyle.
-He was re-called by Sunderland on 13 January, 16 days before his loan spell was due to end.
+Sunderland re-called him on 13 January, 16 days before his loan spell was due to end.